|

 To properly subordinate we must ensure that the

 waiting list network never “starves” the production node.
-It starves the production node when it
+It starves the production node when it fails

-fails to produce a patient for admission in good time.
+to produce a patient for admission in good time.
 It happens.

 Talk to a scheduling clerk and you will hear stories

-like “I need a patient for the operating list on Tuesday fortnight – and I have
+like “I need a patient for the operating list on Tuesday fortnight – and I

-can find one!”
-It’s amazing, but true,
+that I can find one!”
+It’s amazing,

-and very frustrating for those trying to do their very best.
+but true, and very frustrating for those trying to do their very best.
 Thus our intuition as well as a good dose

 of common sense suggests that we should move patients through the waiting